 You can do this out loud, have students fill out feedback forms about their experience, or both.

-However you choose to engage students in collaborative learning, enjoy the process!
+However, you choose to engage students in collaborative learning, enjoy the process!

 You will find that your students learn and grow exponentially from collaborative learning, which is always a joy to witness as an educator.
+More importantly, you’ll be setting them up for long-term success in school, their careers, and life in general.